DZGoldman/Bounce/README.md

 - Jquery
 - HTML / CSS

-### Biggest Challanges
-- Placing blockers in a location slightly ahead of the circle (so the circle hits them instead of overlapping with them upon creation)
--

 ### Thank Yous:
 - @liabru for his quick, useful responses to github issues (and for creating Matterjs.
 That too was helpful)
 - 'pinkyfinger' at freesound.com, for uploading 11 piano key sounds to the api (though I feel like he should have uploaded 12 notes, to make it a full octave, because to get that root note I had to use an alternative source and the volume and tone is slightly different and it bothers me every time.
 But it's fine.
 Whatever.)